SchulzLab/TEPIC/README.md

 * twobitreader

 ## Using TEPIC
-To start TEPIC, run the script *TEPIC.sh*
+To start TEPIC, run the script *TEPIC.sh*, located in the folder *Code*.

     ./TEPIC.sh